junjunruan/P3-game/README.md

 4. A player can get one point after reaches the river once;
 5. To pause the game, press the enter key, it will bring the user back to the menu page.
 6. To restart the game, press the enter key;

+###Process to finish this project:

+1. Implement functions including select characters, start/pause the game and calculate scores;
+2. Use JavaScript pseudo-classical pattern.
+Created three entities: enemy, player, game to build the game.

 Reference: udacity